TheGreatMacraft/Save-the-Pookie-Snowcastle/GDD_SaveThePookieSnowcastle/GDD.md

-*Save the Pookie Snowcastle* is a 2 player coop 2D pixel-art game about building and expending the snow castle whilst evil christmas themed enemies, that come in waves.
-The game is love themed for couples.
+*Save the Pookie Snowcastle* is coop 2D pixel-art game about building and expending the snow castle whilst evil *christmas-themed* enemies attack the castle in waves.
 The concept is similar to [ResevanjePragozda](https://github.com/Gulcar/ResevanjePragozda/releases).

+Snow is a magical resource that can build
 # Core Gameplay (Loop)

 ```bpmn